Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 ✏️ You can also use Alt + arrows to duplicate an object vertically or horizontally.

-Dimensions for precise diagramming
+Object dimensions for precise diagramming

 Deliver professional diagrams faster and easier.
-Use dimensions to create the same size objects across your board with precision.
+Use Object dimensions to create the same size objects across your board with precision.

 Lock an object